griffithlab/civic-panel/docs/Sequence samples.rst

 Unique Molecular Identifiers
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Unique molecular identifiers (UMIs) are short sequences or molecular tags that can be added to each read during library preparation.
 Typically, these molecular identifiers are added prior to amplification so that they tag individual DNA molecules observed in the sample.
-This allows the individual to assign all amplification products to a single DNA molecule after sequencing.
-These tags serve to reduce the quantitative bias introduced by cDNA amplification.
-UMI-based sequencing can take on many forms and are unique to the individual library preparation.
-An example of a single molecule molecular inversion probe is provided below:
+This allows the individual to assign all amplification products to a single originating DNA molecule after sequencing.
+Through a process of consensus read formation, individual sequencing-related errors can be discounted, decreasing the effective error-rate of sequencing.
+UMI-based sequencing can take on many forms, each unique to the individual library preparation.
+An example of the single molecule molecular inversion probe approach is provided below:

 .. image:: images/smmips.png